-Alicia Ludlow is a Program Director at Directions For Our Youth at St. Ignatius School, where her responsibilities include hiring staff, writing schedules, and maintaining positive relationships with our community partners.
-Alicia believes that all children deserve access to high-quality educational programming that will help them learn about their own strengths.
+Colin McGinnis is a Program Director at Directions For Our Youth at St. Ignatius School, where his responsibilities include overseeing staff, writing schedules, and maintaining positive relationships with our community partners.
+Colin has been with DFOY since it began at St. Ignatius School in the Spring of 2015.

 Our Board of Directors

 Marisa is a Consultant with Pfizer’s Medical Oncology division, where she leads the creation and implementation of the group’s tools to improve efficiencies.
 Prior to joining Pfizer, Marisa worked with Morgan Stanley and spent over ten years with Credit Suisse, where most recently served as Director of the Emerging Market Group, Fixed Income Division located in London, UK.
 Marisa started her career at the Federal Home Loan Bank of New York as a Financial Analyst, and then transitioned to American Express working as a Business Manager in Establishment Services.

 She obtained her MBA at Fordham University in 2003 and completed her undergraduate studies at the University of San Diego.
 As Board Chair, Marisa has always had a passion for giving back as clearly seen by her additional work with Junior Achievement of New York, iMentor and her annual support at the PUW Parkinson’s Unity Walk.
 She serves as an active committee member for the USD Alumni Association, and is DFOY’s longest-serving board member.